melissahughesatx/api-docs/docs/a.README.md

 - **One place for everything**

-  Forward all upcoming bills to a single email address or upload them directly to Monite with a single REST call.
-Make another call and you see the bill status.
+  Forward all upcoming payables to a single email address or upload them directly to Monite with a single REST call.
+Make another call and you see the document status.

 - **Review and approve payables**
   - Review - invoices are read automatically from most formats.
 End users easily review and add descriptions to all invoices in the system.